-In 2013, the Nevada State Legislature passed Assembly Bill (AB) 288, which changed Nevada's high school graduation requirements to ensure all students are ready for success in college and careers.
+Nevada's high school graduation requirements are designed to ensure all students are ready for success in college and careers (Nevada Revised Statutes -NRS 389.018).

 To earn a diploma, students are required to take the ACT with Writing in their junior year at no cost to the student.
 Students with disabilities may opt out of the College and Career Readiness Assessment (ACT) based on the decision of the Individualized Education Program (IEP) team.
 Appropriate assessments and accommodations for students with disabilities will be determined by the student's IEP team.